shawngmc/desk-commander/README.md

 ### Why use that case and that touchscreen?
 I want a DSI touchscreen because I want both HDMI ports to control 2 monitors.
 There are very few DSI touchscreens, and the Pi one - while not the biggest or best - is a de-facto standard, so I can get a pre-made case for it.
 I also want to minimize fidgetiness - some other touchscreens require non-standard kernel params, etc.

+### Why avoid IP/network control?
+It's unnecessary, may add complexity, and brings a host of security issues.
+Devices with it baked in often have bad implementations; custom implementations might mean a bunch of small edge devices.

 ## Other Refs
 - [Someone else has done something similar?](https://news.ycombinator.com/item?id=31828755)